 Fewer loads can mean less water and hydro consumption.
 Put your dirty dishes straight into the dishwasher and run it once it’s full.
 This keeps your kitchen sink and counter space free of clutter and saves costs.
 You can also handwash your plates, cups, and cutlery so you can reuse them immediately, which means you may not need to run a load for up to a week or more.

 Not in Use?
 Shut it Off.

 Remember to turn off your lights before going to bed or leaving your home.
 It’s also important to unplug lamps where possible because many electrical devices can continually siphon energy from the grid even when not in use.
 If your apartment allows, you can switch incandescent bulbs for LED for more efficiency and money savings.

 Keep your vents clear of furniture and appliances so that air can circulate more efficiently.
 This is important for regulating indoor temperatures, relative humidity, and air quality.
 If you block vents and registers, heat may not distribute evenly, and particles may build up, causing the entire system to work harder than it needs to.

 Open Your Drapes and Blinds on a Sunny Day

 Take advantage of natural sunlight – and the heat it generates – by letting it enter your home.
 On bright, sunny days, even in the winter, solar energy can warm up your apartment and reduce the run time of your heating system, lowering your energy bills.
 If you have south-facing windows, harnessing radiant heat can work in your favour because the sun’s path goes from east to west, closer to the southern horizon.

 Be Patient While Waiting for Your Home to Heat Up

-Depending on the size of your unit and/or building, it might take longer than expected to heat each room up sufficiently.
+Depending on the size of your unit, it might take longer than expected to heat each room up sufficiently.
 If you suspect problems with the furnace, baseboard heaters or otherwise, get in touch with your landlord.

 Unplug Electronics When You Are Not Using Them